asbjornenge/asbjornenge.github.com/wwc/my_first_fight_with_fonts.md

+# In my @font-face

-# My first real fight with fonts
+> My first real fight with fonts

+#### Disclaimer

+Before I even start this I should probably state that this adventures leads into unfamiliar terrain and over half my findings are probably half-witted nonsense.
+There.
+I should probably start all my blogposts like that.

+#### Introduction

 Fonts are important.
 Most of what we see on our screens is text in some form, or typeface, to dive right into the syntax.